nearprotocol/stakewars/troubleshooting.md

 To check logs call: `nearup logs` or `nearup logs --follow`
 ```

-This process will use nearup scripts to generate the config files, the node keys and the genesis.json file from scratch, while keeping the validator_key intact (which is used by the staking pool contract).
+This process will use nearup scripts to generate the config files, the node keys and the genesis.json file from scratch while keeping the validator_key intact (which is used by the staking pool contract).
 Be sure that only one node at a time is using your validator_key.json, or you risk to double-sign blocks.

-## Near-shell and RPC issues
+## 2.Near-shell and RPC issues

-### 1. I get a `Server error: Timeout` when I use near-shell
+### 2.1.
+I get a `Server error: Timeout` when I use near-shell
-If you are running on BetaNet, we often apply experimental features that can impact the stability of the RPC at the address `https://rpc.betanet.near.org`.
+If you are on BetaNet, we often apply experimental features that can impact RPC's stability.

 The error may look similar to this one:
 ```